sporritt/maleorang/README.md

 ### New features, changes, and bug fixes on version 3.0-0.9.8-M1

 Changes
-* Enhanced the MailchimpClient API to allow the parameterization of timeOut parameters .
+* Enhanced the MailchimpClient API to allow the optional parameterization of timeOut parameters (connectTimeOut, socketTimeOut, and connectionRequestTimeOut).

 ### Build tools integration